Citroën ë-C4 review

 Front space

-While the Citroën ë-C4 isn’t especially spacious up front, it’s roomier than it feels.
-The close proximity of the windscreen pillars can leave you feeling a little hemmed in but six-footers fit easily enough.
+While the Citroën ë-C4 isn’t particularly spacious up front, it’s roomier than it feels.
+The close proximity of the windscreen pillars can leave you feeling a little hemmed in, although six-footers can fit in easily enough.

 That’s true even if you specify the optional panoramic glass roof, but if you’re super tall you'll find you have a little more space in the front of the VW ID 3.

-There are some thoughtful storage touches, including a dedicated area for your smartphone and a tray that slides out of the passenger’s side of the dashboard.
+There are some thoughtful storage touches, including an area for your smartphone and a tray that slides out of the passenger’s side of the dashboard.
 You can clip a tablet computer to the tray.

 Rear space

-Two adults will fit in the back of the ë-C4 with greater ease than they would in the cramped Mazda MX-30, and they’ll have plenty of room for their feet under the front seats.
-However, they won’t have as much head or leg room to spare as they would in the Kia Niro EV or ID 3.
+Two adults will fit in the back of the ë-C4 with greater ease than they would in the cramped Mazda MX-30 EV and they’ll have plenty of room for their feet under the front seats.
+However, they won’t have as much head or leg room to spare as they would in the Kia EV3 or VW ID 3.
+The Hyundai Inster is roomier if you slide its rear seats all the way back.

-Shoulder room becomes tight if you add a middle passenger, too, and there’s a good chance that they will have to duck, because head room is tighter for anyone sitting on the raised-up centre seat.
+Shoulder room in the ë-C4 becomes tight if you add a middle passenger, and there’s a good chance they'll have to duck, because head room is tighter for anyone using the raised middle seat.

 Seat folding and flexibility

-The ë-C4’s rear seats don’t do anything clever, such as sliding or reclining.
-But, as with most small electric cars, you can fold down the 60/40 split backrests by pulling levers next to the outer rear head restraints.
+The ë-C4’s rear seats don’t do anything clever, such as slide or recline like the Inster’s.
+As with most small electric cars, you can fold down the 60/40 split backrests by pulling levers next to the outer rear head restraints.

 Boot space

-We were able to fit five carry-on suitcases beneath the ë-C4’s parcel shelf.
-That’s better than the MX-30 and Smart #1, and the same as the ID 3, but less than the seven you’ll fit in the Niro EV.
+We were able to fit five carry-on suitcases in the ë-C4’s boot.
+That’s better than the MX-30 EV and Smart #1, and the same as the ID 3, but less than the seven you’ll fit in a Kia Niro EV

 Buying & owning